Navigating GDPR Compliance: Guide for Small Businesses

 4: Handle Data Subject Access Requests

-• Data Subject Access Requests (DSAR) will increase for small businesses once they receive sufficient authorization from their customers.
+• Data Subject Access Requests (DSARs) are expected to increase for small businesses once they receive sufficient authorization from their customers.

-• According to the GDPR, consumers have a number of fundamental rights.
+• According to the GDPR, consumers have several fundamental rights.

-• That they can exercise at their discretion, including the right to access, correct, delete, and export data.
+• They can exercise at their discretion, including the right to access, correct, delete, and export data.

 • Any small business that collects consumers’ personal information must be prepared to handle these requests, whether they are submitted manually or automatically.